Virginia Broughton: Personal background

-Virginia Walker was born free on March 1, 1856, in Nashville, Tennessee to Nelson and Eliza (née Smart) Walker.
+Virginia Walker was born free on March 1, 1856, in Nashville, Tennessee to Nelson Walker and Eliza (née Smart) Walker.
 Her father's master permitted him to hire out and work for fees, and to save some of his pay to earn enough money to buy his family's freedom.
-After obtaining freedom, Nelson Walker read the law with an established firm and became an attorney; he was known as the first African-American man admitted to the state bar in Davidson County, Tennessee.
+After obtaining freedom, Nelson Walker read the law with an established firm and became an attorney; he was known as the first African American man admitted to the state bar association in Davidson County, Tennessee.

 Beginning in 1867, Broughton was one of the first four students to attend Fisk College (then offering classes equivalent to a primary school and upper grades) and its Normal Institute, dedicated to teacher training.
-In 1875, Broughton graduated with honors and gained her teaching credentials.
+In 1875, Broughton graduated with honors and earned her teaching credentials.
 In 1878, she earned a Master's degree in teaching, also from Fisk.
 Broughton, and America W. Robinson were the first four students to enroll at Fisk in 1867 when it opened.
 Broughton, James Dallas Burrus, and his brother John Houston Burrus were the first African Americans to graduate from a liberal arts college south of the Mason-Dixon line.
-(Robinson's graduation was delayed as she was touring overseas with the Fisk Jubilee Singers.
+(Robinson's graduation was delayed as she was touring overseas with the Fisk Jubilee Singers.)

 Broughton began teaching in the public schools in Memphis, Tennessee.
 She served there until 1887, when she resigned and accepted a position with the B.B.N.&I. (Bible Bands) Institute in Memphis.
 Her position with the Institute was the official start of her missionary work.
 In August 1902, at the Woman's State Convention of Tennessee, Walker was elected to serve as the National Corresponding Secretary for the National Baptist Convention.

 Walker married Julius A. O. Broughton Sr. and together, they had five children: Elizabeth, Emma, Selina, Virginia, and Julius, Jr.

 Broughton developed diabetes later in life.
 She died on September 21, 1934, from complications of the disease.
 Her husband had died on December 4, 1930, from a stroke.